surajjagdev/cryptographs/README.md

 ## Installation and Use

 Need a code editor,node.js installed.
 Clone source file, then cd into the project.
 Next run command 'npm install' or 'yarn install'.
 Then run 'npm start' or 'yarn start'.
-The application will start in browser at 'http://localhost:3000/'.Alternatively to view live site go to: https://cryptographs-currency.herokuapp.com/ .
+The application will start in browser at 'http://localhost:3000/'.
+Alternatively to view live site go to: https://cryptographs-currency.herokuapp.com/ .
 The site is slow to load, because a free heroku dyno is used.

 ## Build Status